JGLTechnologies/aiohttp-ratelimiter/README.md

 # aiohttp-ratelimiter

 aiohttp-ratelimiter is a high performance rate limiter for the aiohttp.web framework.
-It allows you to ratellimit per endpoint and globally.

 Install from git